dotnetKyle/DoD-PKI-OpenSSL/DoD/1A_IntermediateCA/README.md

     openssl x509 -noout -text -in public/intermediate.cert.pem

-Next: Create the DoD Signing CA
+Next: Create a Server Certificate

+Back To: Table of Contents